MathiasGruber/TheNinjaRPG/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this project
-title: ''
+title: ""
-labels: ''
+labels: ""
-assignees: ''
+assignees: ""
 ---

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
-I'm always frustrated when [...]
+I'm always frustrated when [...].
+It is very important to provide AS MUCH context as possible; the issue should be described as if the person solving the issue does not play the game or have any context.
+Also always only report one bug report at a time.

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.